tf/pageflow-react/docs/guides/getting_data_with_resolvers.md

 For all components that either live inside of a page or a widget, we can use so called resolvers to obtain additional data.
-For example, we might want to turn the id of a linked page that stored in a page configuration into a useful set of information like tile and thumbnail url of the referenced page.
+For example, we might want to turn the id of a linked page that is stored in a page configuration into a useful set of information like title and thumbnail url of the referenced page.

 The basic idea is to wrap components using the `pageflow.react.createContainer` function to turn primitive